Monoecy

-Monoecy (/məˈniːsi/; adj. monoecious /məˈniːʃəs/) is a sexual system in seed plants where separate male and female cones or flowers are present on the same plant.
+Monoecy (from Ancient Greek μονοικία 'one household'; adj. monoecious), is a sexual system in seed plants where separate male and female cones or flowers are present on the same plant.
 It is a monomorphic sexual system comparable with gynomonoecy, andromonoecy and trimonoecy, and contrasted with dioecy where individual plants produce cones or flowers of only one sex, and with bisexual or hermaphroditic plants in which male and female gametes are produced in the same flower.

 Monoecy often co-occurs with anemophily, because it prevents self-pollination of individual flowers and reduces the probability of self-pollination between male and female flowers on the same plant.

 Monoecy in angiosperms has been of interest for evolutionary biologists since Charles Darwin.

 Terminology

 Monoecious comes from the Greek words for one house.

 History

 The term monoecy was first introduced in 1735 by Carl Linnaeus.
 Darwin noted that the flowers of monoecious species sometimes showed traces of the opposite sex function, suggesting that they evolved via hermaphroditism.
-Monoecious hemp was first reported in 1929.